 - high levels of red blood cells

-Signs of contact include increased acne and unusual hair growth.
-If you’re a woman who lives with someone using testosterone gel, it’s imperative that you avoid contact with the product entirely.
+The risk of effects of testosterone gel in women who accidently touch the application site directly or through clothing are low.
+However, side effects can happen.
+These effects include increased acne and unusual hair growth.
+If you’re a woman who lives with someone using testosterone gel, it’s important that you avoid all contact with the product.

-Children are the most susceptible to the risks associated with testosterone gel because their bodies are still developing.
-Particular care in using the medication is strongly encouraged if you ever have any contact with children—even those who don’t live with you.
+Children are the most susceptible to the effects of testosterone gel because their bodies are still developing.
+These effects in children can include:

 - early puberty